Thursday, December 31, 2015

 Made in Miami aka Lust is a Woman (Charles Willeford, 1958)

 Boy meets girl.
 And falls for her big time.
 Which is unfortunate since she's already in love with herself.
 But this won't be Ralph's biggest problem.
-The thing is that Maria is not the smartest girl on this planet, and she doesn't exactly think twice before deciding to progress her current career as an NYC secretary into a more lucrative one as a Miami prostitute.
+The thing is that Maria is not the most intelligent girl on this planet, and she doesn't exactly think twice before deciding to progress her current career as an NYC secretary into a more lucrative one as a Miami prostitute.
 Drama ensues.

 I don't know.
 I must have missed something or misinterpreted the whole thing.
-Was this novel Willeford's way of saying fuck you to America 50s conformity, consumerism, materialism, conservatism...
+Was this novel Willeford's way of saying fuck you to America's 50s conformity, consumerism, materialism, conservatism...
 Or is it about a young artist going (literally) crazy in this surreal environment?
 I couldn't say, but I did remind myself again to finally read his biography, where I'll probably find the answer.

 2.5/5